Appeals and Grievances

 What is an Appeal?

 An appeal is the process to review a decision you may not like.
-The negative decision is called a coverage determination.
+The negative decision is called a Coverage Determination.
 If you do not like the choice we have made, you have the right to make an appeal.
 We will review our decision and let you know what we decide.
 If you had to pay for a service and want to be paid back, you can ask us.
 If your appeal is to pay you back, we will tell you in writing within 60 days.
-A Coverage Determination can result in both a negative decision and an affirmative decision.
+A Coverage Determination can result in both a negative decision and a positive decision.

 There are Two Kinds of Appeals: